matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### Inputs, outputs streams

 - Adding the new functionality to existing classes should be easily done while extending the class inherited from it we use it within a composite or any other way.
-You should not force user to modify this class in order to change functionality.
+You should not force user to modify this class in order to change functionality

 - All input stream derive from a common abstract class **InputStream**.
 Which contains standard operations shared by all streams, close(), read(), reset().